 Keep a container in your fridge and your pantry for items that are about to expire...your "Use Up" container.
 Go through your food about once a week and place items in here that might be about to go bad.
 Make it a priority to use these items instead of throwing them away!

 If you're out of an ingredient for a recipe, don't just go out and buy it...get creative!
 A lot of times things can be substituted that make little to no difference in a recipe.
 I always google "substitutions for _____________ in recipes" when I'm in this situation...you'll be shocked how many different ingredients you'll get.

 15. If you must buy an ingredient for a recipe, know where to buy it.

 Let's say I need a carton of sour cream for a recipe.
 I always hop online before making the quick trip to the store to see where the best price is.
 This might not be an option if you only have one grocery store near you, but I have 3 - so I check out the weekly sales quickly to see if anyone has it on sale.
 I also search the coupon database to see if there are any coupons out there that would make it even cheaper!

 Gas cost is also something you have to factor into this.
 Is it worth saving 20 cents at a store if you have to drive 10 extra miles to get there?
 No.

 16. Know your maximum "buy price."

-Before you ever make your grocery list, know what the maximum price you'll buy an item is.
+Part of good money management is knowing what the maximum price you'll buy an item is before you ever make your list.
 This is a great list.
 Of course, it will vary by region, and you'll need to learn your store's best prices, but don't buy items that are over this price if you can help it.